 Laird v.
 Department of Public Welfare, 972 A.2d 596 (Pa.Cmwlth.
 2009) – Adoptive parents appealed final orders of the Secretary of the Department of Public Welfare denying adoption subsidies for their special needs children on the basis that the children were ineligible for subsidy under Section 772 of the Adoption Opportunities Act.
-The Commonwealth Court held that the failure of a private adoptive agency, licensed by DPW and thus, an agent of the State, to advise parents of the availability of adoption assistance was an extenuating circumstance which existed to justify granting adoption assistance after the final adoption decree.
-The extenuating circumstance exception was found only to cases involving federal subsidies.
+The Commonwealth Court held that the failure of a private adoptive agency, licensed by DPW and thus, an agent of the State, to advise parents of the availability of adoption assistance was an extenuating circumstance that existed to justify granting adoption assistance after the final adoption decree.
+The extenuating circumstance exception was found only in cases involving federal subsidies.
 Adoption subsidies were awarded to Petitioners’ children retroactive and effective as of the date of the final adoption decrees.

 In re I.J., 972 A.2d 5 (Pa.Super.
 2009) – Appeal of the Department of Human Services to the denial of their Petition to Change the Goal for a dependent child from reunification to adoption under 23 Pa.C.S.
 2511 as improper on the basis that parents had remedied, or made significant strides toward remedying, the conditions that led to the removal of the child.
-The Superior Court, reversed the Order finding that the Trial Court erred in failing to conduct a proper statutory analysis pursuant to 23 Pa.C.S.
-2511(8)(a) as the parents had not remedied the conditions which led to placement of the child.
+The Superior Court reversed the Order finding that the Trial Court erred in failing to conduct a proper statutory analysis pursuant to 23 Pa.C.S.
+2511(8)(a) as the parents had not remedied the conditions which led to the placement of the child.
 The Superior Court remanded the matter to the Trial Court to determine whether additional evidence is needed to conduct a “best interests” analysis under the statute.

 Lambing v.
 Lambing, 981 A.2d 330 (Table) Pa.Super.
 2009 (June 9, 2009) – The decision of the Court is referenced in the Atlantic Reporter in a table captioned “Superior Court of Pennsylvania Decisions without Published Opinions.”